Cleared Traditional

 Risk

 K231335 is an FDA 510(k) clearance for the Cleerly ISCHEMIA.
-This device is classified as a Adjunctive Epicardial Vascular Physiologic Status Indicator (Class II - Special Controls, product code QXZ).
+Classified as Adjunctive Epicardial Vascular Physiologic Status Indicator (product code QXZ), Class II - Special Controls.

 Submission Details